Dr Damien Tully

 I teach on several modules within LSHTM, such as Molecular Virology and AIDS.
 More recently I am involved with development of the new MSc in Data Science and am a co-organiser of the Genomics Health Data module.

 I supervise MSc student summer projects in molecular epidemiology.
-Please get in touch in you are interested in doing a PhD in the areas of molecular epidemiology, genomics and phylogenetics.
+I welcome enquiries from people who would be interested in joining my group either as a postdoc or PhD student in the broad areas of molecular epidemiology, genomics, evolution and phylogenetics.

 Building on my prior experiences I am interested in the evolution and epidemiology of viral infections, and interactions with their hosts.
 Specifically, I am integrating both molecular and computational biology approaches to understand the evolutionary dynamics that shape viral diversity on a broad population scale to defining the evolutionary pathways of adaptation and transmission at the within-host level.

-My research is currently focused on the molecular epidemiology, evolution and emergence of a wide range of human pathogenic viruses:
+My research is currently focused on the molecular epidemiology, evolution and emergence of a wide range of human pathogenic viruses from HIV, HCV and SARS-CoV-2.
+Specific examples are listed below:

 - Genomic epidemiology of HCV from rural US communities affected by the opioid epidemic